-Modern slavery permeates every industry worldwide – here’s how to fight it
+Modern slavery permeates every industry worldwide – here’s how to report and stop it

 Do you benefit from slave labour?
 Unless you live entirely off the grid, the answer is an unfortunate ‘yes’.
 Across every industry and in every country in the world, criminals are forcing people to work under inhumane conditions while cutting off any means for them to get help, be rescued or even take action themselves to escape.
 This is called ‘modern slavery’.